 Other than these two big players, Mexico also has the possibility to build stronger relations within the LATAM region with the likes of Brazil and Argentina.
 The leaders of the two Mercosur countries have stated that they intend to build a closer relationship with Mexico as both Brazil and Argentina are seeking to open up their economies following years of recession.
 Experts have pointed out that a collapse of NAFTA would create great opportunities for the Mercosur region and that increased trade with Mexico would be greatly beneficial for both sides.

 Find Out More About LATAM Business Opportunities in 2018

-If you’re currently doing business in Mexico or you are thinking of investing and you want to know more about how changes in NAFTA will affect you, the Biz Latin Hub group will gladly provide you with assistance.
+If you’re currently doing business in Mexico or you are thinking of company formation and you want to know more about how changes in NAFTA will affect you, the Biz Latin Hub group will gladly provide you with assistance.
 We have a team of local and expat professionals with the knowledge and expertise of Latin American markets required to ensure your business venture is a success.
-If you are interested then please contact our country manager, Alex Mahoney at [email protected] to find out more about how we can support you and your business with your back-office needs.
+If you are interested then please contact us now to find out more about how we can support you and your business with your back-office needs.

 If you want to learn more about doing Business in Latin America then watch this video:

 The information provided here within should not be construed as formal guidance or advice.
 Please consult a professional for your specific situation.
 Information provided is for informative purposes only and may not capture all pertinent laws, standards, and best practices.
 The regulatory landscape is continually evolving; information mentioned may be outdated and/or could undergo changes.
 The interpretations presented are not official.
 Some sections are based on the interpretations or views of relevant authorities, but we cannot ensure that these perspectives will be supported in all professional settings.